 Generally speaking, and when we say generally we mean it doesn't work for everyone, a base hitting bat needs a lighter feeling swing and a big usable barrel.
 These days, bats in this long barrel and light swinging wheelhouse are almost always a two piece composite bat from a major manufacturer.

 These base hitting bats, it also turns out, are almost always the most expensive.
-Not because they necessarily cost the most produce (we don’t think they do), but instead, because they are in the most demand, so manufacturers can charge more.
-Those not nicknamed “Gunther” generally make a living in baseball and fastpitch simply by getting on base and moving runners.
-Those home run hitters should look elsewhere.
+Not because they necessarily cost the most produce (we don't think they do), but instead, because they are in the most demand, so manufacturers can charge more.
+Those not nicknamed "Gunther" generally make a living in baseball and fastpitch simply by getting on base and moving runners.
+Those best bat for power hitter seekers should look elsewhere.